-PERFORMANCE MEASURES TARGETS AND RESULTS INITIATIVES OWNERS Hours to Plow Complete System during a Snow Event Measure Type: Output "Arterials" - Both classes serve to carry longer-distance flows between important centers of activity.
+PERFORMANCE MEASURES TARGETS AND RESULTS INITIATIVES OWNERS due to distracted or drunk or impaired drivers.
+Respondent Characteristics: Olmsted County residents An engagement campaign is being created through GovDelivery (a digital software communications tool) in collaboration with Olmsted County Administration and Sheriff's Office to respond to the concerns identified in the survey on the topic of public safety.
+State Performance Measure 1.2 - Public Works Hours to Plow Complete System during a Snow Event Measure Type: Output "Arterials" - Both classes serve to carry longer-distance flows between important centers of activity.
 Arterials are laid out as the backbone of a traffic network and should be designed to afford the highest level of service, as is practical.
 Neuman, Timothy R (1992).
 "Roadway Geometric Design".
 In Institute of Traffic Engineers.
 Traffic Engineering Handbook.
 Prentice Hall. p.
 155. ISBN 0-13-926791-3.
-Snow and Ice Policy has different requirements based on the classification of the roads.
+1.2.1 Olmsted County has 512 miles of roadway under its jurisdiction for snow and ice control.
+The Olmsted County Snow and Ice Policy has different requirements based on the classification of the roads.
 Our highest classification of road requires substantially bare pavement within 48 hours of the event: a.
 Principal Arterial - Within 48 hours. b.
 Minor Arterial - Within 72 hours.
 Results: Both Targets met.
-2014-2015 Snow Season (48.4" of snow) 2013-14 Snow Season (62.01" of snow) 2012-13 Snow Season (74.0" of snow) 2011-12 Snow Season (20.6" of snow) Sheehan State Performance Measure 1.3 - Public Works Average County Pavement Condition Rating Measure Type: Outcome The County Public Works Department is responsible for about 518 miles of roadway: approximately 87 miles of concrete, 293 miles of bituminous and 141 of gravel roadways.
-They utilize the Pavement Condition Index (PCI) to evaluate and prioritize upgrades and maintenance of the Highway System.
-Roads are scored from 0-100 (0 = Failed, 100 = Excellent) based on a number of different factors.
-The lower the score, the more intense Results: Target almost met for bituminous pavement and target exceeded for concrete pavement.
-2014: a.
-Bituminous (asphalt) pavement - 71 b.
-Concrete pavement - 83 Secure adequate funding for capital improvement projects.
-In 2015, approximately 35 miles of bituminous roadway will have reclamation and overlay work performed on them.
+2015-2016 (59.12" of snow) 2014-2015 Snow Season (48.4" of snow) 2013-2014 Snow Season (62.01" of snow) 2012-2013 Snow Season (74.0" of snow) 2011-2012 Snow Season (20.6" of snow) supplies.
+Public Works Director Mike Sheehan State Performance Measure 1.3 - Public Works Average County Pavement Condition Rating Measure Type: Outcome The County Public Works Department is responsible for about 518 miles of Results: Targets exceeded for bituminous pavement and concrete pavement.
+2015: a.
+Bituminous (asphalt) pavement - 73 b.
+Concrete pavement - 87 Secure adequate funding for capital improvement projects.
+In 2015, approximately 35 miles of bituminous roadway had reclamation and overlay work performed on them.
 Reclamation is a process that rebuilds worn out asphalt pavements by recycling the existing roadway.
 Public Works Director Mike Sheehan